-You can download input data data from one of the following mirror sites:
+You can download input data data from one of the following locations:

-The geoschemdata.wustl.edu mirror (aka WashU)
+The geoschemdata.wustl.edu site (aka WashU)

-If you are using GEOS-Chem on your institutional computer cluster, we recommend that you download data from the WashU (Washington University in St. Louis) mirror site (http://geoschemdata.wustl.edu).
-This mirror, which is maintained by Randall Martin's group at WashU, is the main data mirror mirror for GEOS-Chem.
+If you are using GEOS-Chem on your institutional computer cluster, we recommend that you download data from the WashU (Washington University in St. Louis) site (http://geoschemdata.wustl.edu).
+This site, which is maintained by Randall Martin's group at WashU, is the main data site for GEOS-Chem.

-Tip: We have also set up a Globus endpoint named GEOS-Chem data (WashU) on the WashU mirror site.
+Tip: We have also set up a Globus endpoint named GEOS-Chem data (WashU) on the WashU site.
 If you need to download many years of data, it may be faster to use Globus (particularly if your home institution supports it).

-The s3://gcgrid mirror (aka Amazon)
+The s3://gcgrid bucket (aka Amazon)